Although my primary areas of scholarship are the First Amendment and law and religion, I am also interested in related questions of law and theology.

 In 2011, I organized a conference on “Theological Argument in Law: Engaging With Stanley Hauerwas.”
 The conference was held at Duke University School of Law.
 The articles from that conference are published in Volume 75, No. 4 of Duke’s Law and Contemporary Problems.

-I have recently written a theologically-oriented contribution to the discussion about the “freedom of the church” in law and religion scholarship.
+In 2013, I wrote a theologically-oriented contribution to the ongoing discussion about the “freedom of the church” in law and religion scholarship.
 I use the work of Stanley Hauerwas, Dietrich Bonhoeffer, and Karl Barth to construct a Protestant conception of the freedom of the church but ultimately express reservations about the possibility of “translating” this kind of theological argument into legal doctrine.

-I have a short symposium piece that explores the theological context of the writings of Roger Williams and William Penn.
+I have a short symposium piece from 2011 that explores the theological context of the writings of Roger Williams and William Penn.